 - Get you back on the road.

 DMV hearings may seem like no big deal – but if you want to keep your driving privileges you should be ready to fight for your rights.
 An experienced California DMV attorney can help to ensure your legal rights are protected when the DMV seeks to revoke or suspend your driver’s license.
-Contact us today for a free consultation to learn about how we may be able to help you at your DMV hearing.
+Contact the Law Office of Vikas Bajaj, APC for a free consultation to learn about how we may be able to help you at your DMV hearing.